pasztorpisti/json-cfg/README.rst

 the following extras compared to the standard json.loads():

-- A larger subset of javascript (and not some weird/exotic extension to json that turns the whole stuff itno something that has nothing to do with json/javascript):
+- A larger subset of javascript (and not some weird/exotic extension to json that would turn json into something that has nothing to do with json/javascript):

     - single and multi-line comments
     - object (dictionary) keys without quotes